French actor Gérard Depardieu acknowledges boorish behavior but denies sexual assault

 “I understand perfectly if she’s a bit upset,” he said in his gruff, deep voice so familiar to cinemagoers.
 “I don’t have to talk like that, get angry like that, voilà."

-But he insisted that he isn't a sexual predator.
-“I’m not touching the butts of women,” Depardieu said.
+But he insisted that he isn't a sexual predator, saying: “I don’t touch women’s butts.”

+He recognized that the woman may have felt “suffocated” by his behavior, which he described as a "type of aggression.”

 The actor faces up to five years in prison and a fine of 75,000 euros ($81,000) if convicted.
 The verdict isn't expected immediately after the trial.